digital assessment centre

 Crime case interactions

 You’ll play out real-life situations that you are likely to face as a Trainee Detective Constable on our National Detective Programme.
 You’ll interact with a suspect of crime and a member of the community who is concerned for the welfare of a victim.
-This is an opportunity to showcase your communication and problem-solving skills.
-You’ll have structured reflection time after each crime case to talk through thoughts on strengths and development areas.
+This is an opportunity to showcase your ability to provide support, build rapport, identify risk and safeguard.

 Debrief

-In this session you will be given the opportunity to reflect on what you’ve learned during the assessment centre and talk openly about areas of positive performance and aspects you found challenging.
-We would encourage you to think about if you would do something differently next time.
+In this session you will be given the opportunity to reflect on what you’ve learnt during the assessment centre and talk openly about the areas of positive performance and aspects you found challenging.
+We would encourage you to think about how you would do something differently next time.

 What we’re looking for